humanmade/altis-analytics/docs/native/privacy.md

 Altis Analytics integrates natively with the [Altis Privacy module Consent feature](docs://privacy/consent/README.md) and requires the `statistics-anonymous` category to be consented to at a minimum.

-While the `statistics-anonymous` consent category is opted into by default that can be changed via a filter if you have strict requirements regarding tracking.
+While the `statistics-anonymous` consent category is opted into by default, that option can be changed via a filter if you have strict requirements regarding tracking.

 ```php
 // Only allow functional cookies by default.